Gravitational wave scattering theory without large-distance asymptotics: Abstract

 \section{Abstract}

 { In conventional gravitational wave scattering theory, a large-distance asymptotic approximation is employed.
 In this approximation, the gravitational wave is approximated by its large-distance asymptotics.
-In this paper, we establish a rigorous gravitational wave scattering theory without the large-distance asymptotic approximation. }
+In this paper, we establish a gravitational wave scattering theory without the large-distance asymptotic approximation. } \keywords{Gravitational wave; Scattering; Large-distance asymptotics}